vincentiusmartin/Cooperative-gcPBM/README.md

 Note: `rf_param_grid` is currently hardcoded, please change the parameters directly in the code as needed

 Output files:
-1. `ets1_ets1_rfmodel.sav`: pickle file with the random forest model trained on ETS1-ETS1 data
+1. `ets1_ets1_rfmodel.sav`: pickle file with the random forest model trained on ETS1-ETS1 data using distance, orientation, and strength features
 2. `auc_all.png`: AUC curve with the model performance

 Example outputs, see: `data/analysis_files/ETS1-ETS1/model`